NucleusEngineering/hack-your-pipe/02_activate/22_solution/README.md

 ## Set up processing pipe for real time inference

-Once the model is trained and deployed you will include a real time inference call in the datapipeline and again stream the results to BigQuery.
+Once the model is trained and deployed you will include a real time inference call in the data pipeline and again stream the results to BigQuery.

 Use terraform to create a new BigQuery table as sink for your predictions.